uvarc/rc-website/content/education/workshops.md

 +++

-<p class=lead>School of Medicine Research Computing provides training opportunities covering a variety of data analysis, basic programming and computational topics.
-All of the classes listed below are taught by SOMRC experts and are freely available to UVa faculty, staff and students.</p>
+<p class=lead>UVA Research Computing provides training opportunities covering a variety of data analysis, basic programming and computational topics.
+All of the classes listed below are taught by experts and are freely available to UVa faculty, staff and students.</p>

 <a href = "https://education.cadre.virginia.edu/"><img src="https://somrc.virginia.edu/images/logos/cadre_academy_logo.png" alt="Cadre Academy" align=right style="max-width:104%; padding-left:25px; padding-bottom:10px;" /></a>

 - - -

 # Register
-Register for SOMRC workshops through <a style="font-weight:bold;" href="https://education.cadre.virginia.edu/">CADRE Academy</a>, a new portal that presents workshops sequentially in tracks of particular topics.
+Register for UVARC workshops through <a style="font-weight:bold;" href="https://education.cadre.virginia.edu/">CADRE Academy</a>, a new portal that presents workshops sequentially in tracks of particular topics.
 Users can register for upcoming sessions, follow their progress, and find out about related classes on the site.

 - - -